From the archive

 password_entry = tk.Entry(root, show="*")

-Step 4: Implementing the Login Logic
+Step 4: Add the Demonstration Callback

 from tkinter import messagebox